bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

 might correspond to which digit we're using (0-9), another one may be the stroke width we use, etc.  This model is simpler because there are usually fewer parameters to estimate, reducing the number of data points required for a good fit.
-See my post on
+(See my post on
-`the expectation-maximization algorithm <link://slug/the-expectation-maximization-algorithm>`__, which has a brief description of latent variable models in the background section.
+`the expectation-maximization algorithm <link://slug/the-expectation-maximization-algorithm>`__, which has a brief description of latent variable models in the background section)

-One downsides of any latent variable model is that you have to specify the model!
+One of the downsides of any latent variable model is that you have to specify the model!
 That is, you have to have some idea of what latent variables you want to include, how these variables are related to each other and the observed variables, and finally how to fit the model (which depends on the connectivity).
 All of these issues introduce potential for a misspecification of the model.
-For example, maybe you forgot to include stroke width and now all your handwritten digits are blurry because it averaged over types of stroke widths in your training dataset.
+For example, maybe you forgot to include stroke width and now all your handwritten digits are blurry because it averaged over all the types of stroke widths in your training dataset.
 Wouldn't it be nice if you didn't need to explicitly specify the latent variables (and associated distributions), nor the relationships between them, and on top of all of this had an easy way to fit